SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Passive: Unstoppable
   * Movement speed cannot be reduced below the base value (from slows, etc.) except by channelling
 * Resource: Rage
-  * increases when hitting a nearby enemy (any hit) up to once per second
+  * Increases when hitting a nearby enemy (any hit) up to once per second
-  * slowly decays while there are no nearby enemies
+  * Slowly decays while there are no nearby enemies
+* Ability 1: Warcry
+  * Generates a bit of Rage
+  * Apply a minor defense debuff to nearby enemies
-* Ability 1: Enter Rage
+* Ability 1 Alternate: Enter Rage
   * Can only be used when rage is at least half full
   * Grants a buff that:
     * rapidly depletes rage resource and ends when depleted